MechFroG88/mechfrog88.github.io/_posts/wargames-my-2022/2022-12-25-wargames-my.markdown

 08000....004000000000000
 ```

-Now these 2 messages will be 512 bit, which fit in as the first block.
+Now, these 2 messages will be 512 bits, which fits in as the first block.

-From part 1, we know the hash in the first block of both messages are the same.
+From part 1, we know the hash in the first block of both messages is the same.
 Since the second block has the same message (the appended key), the final hash will be equal

 Final input for part 3
 ```